uitstor/uitstor/docs/sts/keycloak.md

 Set `identity_openid` config with `config_url`, `client_id` and restart MinIO

 ```
-~ mc admin config set myminio identity_openid config_url="http://localhost:8080/auth/realms/{your-realm-name}/.well-known/openid-configuration" client_id="account"
+~ mc admin config set myuitstor identity_openid config_url="http://localhost:8080/auth/realms/{your-realm-name}/.well-known/openid-configuration" client_id="account"
 ```

-> NOTE: You can configure the `scopes` parameter to restrict the OpenID scopes requested by minio to the IdP, for example, `"openid,policy_role_attribute"`, being `policy_role_attribute` a client_scope / client_mapper that maps a role attribute called policy to a `policy` claim returned by Keycloak
+> NOTE: You can configure the `scopes` parameter to restrict the OpenID scopes requested by uitstor to the IdP, for example, `"openid,policy_role_attribute"`, being `policy_role_attribute` a client_scope / client_mapper that maps a role attribute called policy to a `policy` claim returned by Keycloak

 Once successfully set restart the MinIO instance.

 ```
-mc admin service restart myminio
+mc admin service restart myuitstor
 ```

 ### Using WebIdentiy API

-Client ID can be found by clicking any of the clients listed [here](http://localhost:8080/auth/admin/master/console/#/realms/minio/clients).
+Client ID can be found by clicking any of the clients listed [here](http://localhost:8080/auth/admin/master/console/#/realms/uitstor/clients).
 If you have followed the above steps docs, the default Client ID will be `account`.

 ```
-$ go run docs/sts/web-identity.go -cid account -csec 072e7f00-4289-469c-9ab2-bbe843c7f5a8  -config-ep "http://localhost:8080/auth/realms/minio/.well-known/openid-configuration" -port 8888
+$ go run docs/sts/web-identity.go -cid account -csec 072e7f00-4289-469c-9ab2-bbe843c7f5a8  -config-ep "http://localhost:8080/auth/realms/uitstor/.well-known/openid-configuration" -port 8888
 2018/12/26 17:49:36 listening on http://localhost:8888/
 ```